-Under IFRS 9 all financial instruments are initially measured at fair value which is consistent with IAS 39.
+Under IFRS 9, all financial instruments are initially measured at fair value.
 Subsequent to initial recognition, all financial assets, including hybrid contracts, are measured at fair value through profit or loss ("FVTPL"), fair value through other comprehensive income ("FVOCI") or amortized cost.
 Financial assets are reclassified between measurement categories only when the business model for managing them changes.
-All reclassifications are applied prospectively from the reclassification date.